 This is a genuinely unsettling podcast with a uniquely cinematic flair.

 The podcast is recorded as if it were non-fictional, which helps to up the ante as you will start to feel as though the events are actual and that the Blackwood Bugman may be lurking not far from you!

 Are you a fan of the hit Netflix series Stranger Things?

-If so then you will love this seriously fantastic 80s-themed podcast series that explores the strange case of a mysterious VHS tape that causes its viewers to act strangely and erratically.
+If so, you will love this seriously fantastic 80s-themed podcast series that explores the strange case of a mysterious VHS tape that causes its viewers to act strangely and erratically.

-This tape was purchased from a certain video store with a very sketchy and paranormal past which becomes clearer and clearer as the show goes on.
+The tape was purchased from a particular video store with a very sketchy and paranormal past which becomes more evident as the show goes on.

-I can guarantee that you will not see some of this show’s twists coming, and you will definitely be surprised by every revelation.
+You will not see some of this show’s twists coming, and you will be surprised by every revelation.

 It is an engaging work of horror fiction and one of the best paranormal fiction podcasts I have listened to.
-It is so immensely cool, you just simply must check it out for yourself!
+It is so immensely cool; you must check it out for yourself!

 Listen on Shudder.